idaholab/MontePy/doc/source/starting.rst

 Both will never return a valid number simultaneously.
 If the cell density is set to a mass density ``cell.atom_density`` will return ``None``.
 Setting the value for one of these densities will change the density mode.
-MCNPy does not convert mass density to atom density and vice versa.
+Montepy does not convert mass density to atom density and vice versa.

 >>> cell.mass_density
 9.8